SoniRusagara/pdf-rag-api/README.md

 # 📄 PDF RAG API

 A Retrieval-Augmented Generation (RAG) pipeline for ingesting and querying PDF documents using semantic search and LLM-powered responses.
-Built to explore how production-oriented AI systems handle document ingestion, retrieval, and workflow orchestration beyond a simple proof of concept.
+Built to explore how production-oriented AI systems handle document ingestion, retrieval, and workflow orchestration beyond a simple project.

 Unlike most RAG demos, this project focuses on operational concerns such as workflow orchestration, fault tolerance, observability, and ingestion controls.